Liberal Beliefs and Aims

 B3.
 The economy of a truly Liberal society will be sustainable without depending on the use of non-renewable resources, will meet the needs of people both as workers and as consumers, and will work in harmony with nature.

 B4.
-Liberals believe that a system of government is necessary; but for government to be acceptable there must be fair and effective representation and freedom of information.
+Liberals believe that a system of government is necessary, but for government to be acceptable there must be fair and effective representation and freedom of information.
 We believe that decisions are best taken at the most local practical level to allow the maximum public participation.

 B5.
-Liberals have faith in free and rational debate as the means of reaching decisions.
+Liberals have faith in free and rational debate as to the means of reaching decisions.
 We resist prejudice in all its forms, oppose vested interests and believe that everyone should be equal before the law.

 B6.
-Liberals aim to create an open and outward looking society which is honest and generous in its dealings with the rest of the world and always ready to promote the cause of liberty.
+Liberals aim to create an open and outward-looking society which is honest and generous in its dealings with the rest of the world and always ready to promote the cause of liberty.